pulp/plugin_template/README.md

                         The username and token are used to push the Changelog and version bump commits created by the release workflow.
 The default is 'pulpbot'.

+  release_email         The email address associated with the release_user.

+  noissue_marker        A string that is used to mark a commit as not attached to an issue.

   sync_ci               Enables a nightly workflow to update the CI files.

   test_bindings         Include a job that runs a script to test generated client